Haywhyoh/GreenJobs_Plugin/README.md

 ## Developer Information

+### Documentation

+The plugin includes detailed documentation for developers:

+- [Email Notification System](docs/email-notifications.md) - Overview of the email notification system
+- [Developer Hooks and Filters](docs/developer-hooks.md) - Available hooks and filters for customization

 ### Hooks and Filters

 The plugin provides several hooks and filters for developers to extend its functionality: